bevchou/bevchou.github.io/_posts/2018-10-24-new-inquiries-about-air.md

 I keep track of most of my references in Dropbox paper, which will live [here](https://paper.dropbox.com/doc/Temporary-Expert-Air-Rights--AQCQ0~7cKlcFRkNkM_fI~7hMAQ-V92gKWsRnnXzjgpMZnb89).

-So far, I've done some light research around how air rights affects architecture
+So far, I've done some light research around how air rights affects architecture.
+Here are some of the links I found interesting.

 - [Selling the Sky: “Air Rights” Take Strange Bites Out of Big Apple Architecture ](https://99percentinvisible.org/article/selling-sky-air-rights-take-strange-bites-big-apple-architecture/)
 - [From Heaven to Hell: Exploring the Odd Vertical Limits of Land Ownership ](https://99percentinvisible.org/article/heaven-hell-exploring-odd-vertical-limits-land-ownership/)